US$ 360Get OfferEnquire

 Poon Hill (3210m): A Fantastic Himalayan Viewing Point.

-Poon Hill (3210m) is located majestically in the western part of Nepal called the Dhaulagiri Zone and is recognized as one of the best viewpoints to catch views of mountain scenery and sunrises in the Himalayas.
-There are not any teahouse accommodations at Poon Hill, and trekkers stay in Ghorepani, located about 300 meters below it.
+Poon Hill (3210 m) is located majestically in the western part of Nepal, called the Dhaulagiri Zone, and is recognized as one of the best viewpoints to catch views of mountain scenery and sunrises in the Himalayas.
+In Poon Hill, teahouse accommodations are not available, and trekkers stay in Ghorepani, located about 300 meters below it.
 Trekkers hike to Poon Hill from Ghorepani in the morning for about 45 minutes to one hour, and you get an amazing view.

 The trek can be found with itineraries of 3 days to 5 days, and you can customize it to meet your needs of what you want to emphasize and how you want to complete the trek.
 It is also a short trek and cost-effective financially, starting from Pokhara.
 Even though the best trekking conditions are in the autumn and spring, you can complete the trek at any time that's not during monsoon rains.

-How to Reach Pokhara from Kathmandu - Best 3-Day Poon Hill Trek
+How to Reach Pokhara from Kathmandu: The Best 3-Day Poon Hill Trek

 The distance from Kathmandu to Pokhara is 200 km.
 It is possible to get to Pokhara by air or land transportation.
 Public buses and microbuses also operate regularly from Kathmandu.
 But we suggest traveling in a tourist coach as a form of transportation that will give you a more comfortable and safe journey.
 The tourist bus leaves from Kathmandu at 7:00 am, and it is approximately a 6-7 hour drive to get to Pokhara.
 If you are thinking about getting there by air, fly from Kathmandu to Pokhara for just 30 minutes.